 - Every student should feel safe and protected from any form of abuse which, in this policy, means any kind of physical abuse, emotional abuse, sexual abuse, neglect, and includes peer on peer abuse (further details below).
 All children, without exception, have the right to protection from abuse, regardless of gender, ethnicity, disability, sexuality, or beliefs.
 No child or group of children must be treated any less favourably than others in being able to access services which meet their particular needs.

-- There is an important distinction between safeguarding children who have suffered or are likely to suffer significant harm (where cases should be reported to Children and Familes Hub/MASH immediately) and action required to promote the welfare of children in need of additional support even if they are not suffering harm or are not at immediate risk.
-Interventions for children in need may include work with CAMHS (Children and Adolescent Mental Health Services) or other services through the Right Help Right Time approach.
+- There is an important distinction between safeguarding children who have suffered or are likely to suffer significant harm (where cases should be reported to Children and Familes Hub immediately) and action required to promote the welfare of children in need of additional support even if they are not suffering harm or are not at immediate risk.
+Interventions for children in need may include work with CAMHS (Children and Adolescent Mental Health Services) or other services through the Early Help approach.
 For the legal framework underpinning the concept of significant harm, see CYPES’ Keeping Children Safe in Education (May 2021).

 - One of JCG’s core values is belong; being safe, and feeling safe, is integral to a sense of belonging.
 It is this foundation of safety and belonging that allows students to aspire, inquire and excel.

 - JCG is committed to safeguarding and promoting the welfare of children and young people and expects all staff, Governors and volunteers to share this commitment.
 We recognise that children have a fundamental right to be protected from harm and that students cannot learn effectively unless they feel secure.
 We therefore aim to provide a school environment which promotes self-confidence, a feeling of self-worth and the knowledge that students’ concerns will be listened to and acted upon.

 The College will take all reasonable measures to: